juce-framework/JUCE/docs/CMake API.md

   the target's `COMPANY_NAME` and the name of the CMake target.

 `MICROPHONE_PERMISSION_ENABLED`
 - May be either TRUE or FALSE.
-Adds the appropriate entries to an app's Info.plist.
+Adds NSMicrophoneUsageDescription to an app's Info.plist.

 `MICROPHONE_PERMISSION_TEXT`
 - The text your app will display when it requests microphone permissions.

 `CAMERA_PERMISSION_ENABLED`
 - May be either TRUE or FALSE.
-Adds the appropriate entries to an app's Info.plist.
+Adds NSCameraUsageDescription to an app's Info.plist.

 `CAMERA_PERMISSION_TEXT`
 - The text your app will display when it requests camera permissions.

 `BLUETOOTH_PERMISSION_ENABLED`
 - May be either TRUE or FALSE.
-Adds the appropriate entries to an app's Info.plist.
+Adds NSBluetoothAlwaysUsageDescription to an app's Info.plist.

 `BLUETOOTH_PERMISSION_TEXT`
 - The text your app will display when it requests bluetooth permissions.

+`LOCAL_NETWORK_PERMISSION_ENABLED`
+- May be either TRUE or FALSE.
+Adds NSLocalNetworkUsageDescription to an app's Info.plist.

+`LOCAL_NETWORK_PERMISSION_TEXT`
+- The text your app will display when it requests local network access permissions.

 `SEND_APPLE_EVENTS_PERMISSION_ENABLED`
 - May be either TRUE or FALSE.
 Enable this to allow your app to send Apple events.